-Back then, Isaiah had told king Ahaz that the the LORD God would deliver them from the enemy.
-Sadly, Ahaz had refused to believe Isaiah.
+Back then, Isaiah the Prophet had told king Ahaz that the the LORD God would deliver them from the enemy.
+In those days, Ahaz had refused to believe Isaiah.

-Now in the same location, Isaiah tells king Hezekiah a similar message of deliverance.
-Will Hezekiah believe?
+Now in the same location, Isaiah the Prophet tells king Hezekiah a similar message of deliverance.

 King Sennacherib sends his field commander.
 King Hezekiah sends his three closest staff members.

 The kings are put others at risk rather than take the risks themselves.
 They are self-centered and cowardly.